-To support more than 64511 Windows Sockets (TCP/IP) connections to Adaptive Server, you may need to use the NT Registry to increase the maximum number of sockets connections available on the server.
+To support more than 64511 Windows Sockets (TCP/IP) connections to Adaptive Server, you may need to use the Windows Registry to increase the maximum number of sockets connections available on the server.

 Warning!
-Do not modify a Registry value unless you are an NT administrator and are familiar with the regedt32 utility.
-See your NT operating system documentation for information on using regedt32.
+Do not modify a Registry value unless you are an Windows administrator and are familiar with the regedt32 utility.
+See your Windows operating system documentation for information on using regedt32.

-To modify an existing TcpNumConnections value:
+Modifying an existing TcpNumConnections value

-- 1 Log in to Windows NT using an account with NT administrator privileges. - 2 Start the regedt32 utility from the Windows NT program group. - 3 Select the Registry window HKEY\LOCAL MACHINE. - 4 Open the Registry key HKEY\LOCAL\MACHINE\SYSTEM\ CurrentControlSet\Services\Tcpip\Parameters. - 5 If the TcpNumConnections value exists, go to step 6.
-If the value does not exist, add and configure it by completing the steps under "To add a TcpNumConnections value." - 6 Double-click the value. - 7 In the DWORD Editor dialog box, select the Decimal option. - 8 In the Data text box, enter the maximum number of connections to support. - 9 Click OK to return to the Registry key dialog box. - 10 If you have completed your tasks in regedt32: - a Select Exit from the Registry menu to quit regedt32. - b Restart your computer.
+- 1 Log in to Windows using an account with Windows administrator privileges, or use the default "sa" login. - 2 Start the regedt32 utility from the run prompt. - 3 Select the Registry window HKEY_LOCAL MACHINE. - 4 Open the Registry key HKEY_LOCAL_MACHINE\SYSTEM\ CurrentControlSet\Services\Tcpip\Parameters. - 5 If the TcpNumConnections value exists, go to step 6. - If the value does not exist, add and configure it by completing the steps under "To add a TcpNumConnections value." - 6 Double-click the value. - 7 In the DWORD Editor dialog box, select the Decimal option.

+- 8 In the Data text box, enter the maximum number of connections to support. - 9 Click OK to return to the Registry key dialog box. - 10 If you have completed your tasks in regedt32: - 1 Select Exit from the Registry menu to quit regedt32. - 2 Restart your computer.

-To add a TcpNumConnections value:
+Adding a TcpNumConnections value